Last updated July 14th, 2024.

 With over 30 million people, Tokyo is the world’s largest metropolitan area by far.
 It would, therefore, make sense that Tokyo has a greater number of housing options than anywhere else on the planet.

-You will find an overview of Tokyo divided into four sections below.
 Shibuya, Minato, and Chiyoda are historically considered the city’s central wards.
-Together, they comprise central Tokyo, which is the first section in our guide.
+These districts together comprise central Tokyo, which is the first section in our guide.

 Likewise, Tokyo’s general east, west, and southwards get a section.
 West Tokyo consists of Nakano and its surrounding areas, while the eastern wards include Chuo and beyond.
 The neighborhoods south of Chiyoda and Shibuya are defined as Tokyo’s southern wards.

-Yokohama is also included here, despite technically being its own city and not part of Tokyo proper.
-It is, after all, mostly swallowed up by its larger neighbor’s dense urban sprawl.
-Yokohama is closer to Tokyo’s CBD than Narita Airport is!
+After all, Yokohama is mostly swallowed up by its larger neighbor’s dense urban sprawl.
+Yokohama is indeed closer to Tokyo’s CBD than Narita Airport is.

 Shibuya / Minato / Chiyoda (Center Wards)